University of Missouri - Columbia Archives

 The volume is only listed in the heading.
 The amount included is the volume for the entire collection.
 Only the volumes of boxes are combined to arrive at the total volume.
 All storage units that have a box shape from which cubic volume can easily be calculated should be included in the total.
 Thus for over- or under-sized boxes, one can multiple HxWxD (in inches) and divide by 1728 (cubic inches in a cubic foot), resulting in a numeric value for cubic feet which can be rounded to the nearest 1/6 c.f. (for example, a shoebox which measures about 4.5x12x5.75 gives 0.18 of a cubic foot, which can be rounded down to 1/6 cubic foot).
 Nonstandard containers such as envelopes, oversize folders, and bound volumes cannot be included in the volume calculation and should be listed after the cubic feet and linear feet calculations.
 In the case of a collection whose entire contents are in one or more nonstandard size containers, the type of container (Envelope, Oversize Folder, etc.) should be written in the volume line e.g. Volume: 3 OSF or Volume: 2 Env and 1 OSF.

-The conversion from more conventional cubic feet to linear feet can be easily calculated by a conversion chart (one is located on the bulletin board in room 725 Lewis Hall) or by multiplying cubic feet by the coefficient 1.25.
+The conversion from more conventional cubic feet to linear feet can be easily calculated by multiplying cubic feet by the coefficient 1.25.
+So, 1 cubic foot is equal to 1.25 linear feet.

 The volume for each summary description is listed in parentheses on a new line at the conclusion of the summary description text.
 Indicate total volume of the material in a series at the start of the new line at the end of the summary.
 A total volume need not be given if a collection consists of only one box container or of only non-box containers, e.g., (1/6 c.f., 104, 2).
 Following the total volume place a colon and then list each storage unit (the volume of a standard box or its abbreviation if it is a non-standard box or other container) followed by its location, e.g., (2 1/3 c.f.: 1 c.f., 110111; 2/3 c.f., 110, 2; 1/3 c.f., 704, 6, 2; 1/6 c.f., B3A, B2, 3; shoebox, 704, 1, 2; OSF, 703, MC).
 Each container and its location are to be separated by a semicolon.